core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 as TCP, which provide reliable and ordered delivery of a byte-stream.

 {: vspace='0'}
+Block-wise Extension for Reliable Transport (BERT):
+:   BERT extends {{-block}} to enable the use of larger messages over a reliable
+    transport.

 BERT Option:
 :   A Block1 or Block2 option that includes an SZX value of 7.